volojs/create-responsive-template/README.md

 Since the goal of the project is to target more modern browsers with AppCache support, older browsers like IE 6-9 are not supported.

-A video about the project template:
+A video about the project template: https://vimeo.com/36997211

-<iframe src="http://player.vimeo.com/video/36997211" width="500" height="281"
-frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 ## Usage